Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Experiments

-The experiment in Fig.~\ref{fig:intro} illustrates the predictive distributions of commonly used Bayesian approaches on the synthetic 1-dimensional dataset from \cite{izmailov2020subspace}.
-It compares the predictive distribution of FMGPs against other methods, including the pre-trained DNN with optimized Gaussian noise (MAP), the linearized Laplace approximation (LLA) with prior precision and Gaussian noise optimized to maximize the marginal likelihood estimate, mean-field VI (MFVI) fine-tuning of the pre-trained model with Gaussian noise optimized on the training data, a GP with a squared exponential kernel and hyper-parameters that maximize the marginal likelihood, and Hamiltonian Monte Carlo (HMC) using a uniform prior for the variance of both the Gaussian noise and the Gaussian prior over the DNN's weights $\bm{\theta}$.
+The experiment in Figure~\ref{fig:intro} illustrates the predictive distributions of commonly used Bayesian approaches on a heteroscedastic synthetic 1-dimensional dataset.
+It compares the predictive distribution of FMGPs against other methods, including: the linearized Laplace approximation (LLA) with hyper-parameters optimized to maximize the marginal likelihood; mean-field VI (MFVI) fine-tuning of the pre-trained model with Gaussian noise optimized on the training data; a zero mean prior GP with a squared exponential kernel, with hyper-parameters that maximize the marginal likelihood (GP Zero); the same GP with the pretrained model as prior mean (GP); and, Hamiltonian Monte Carlo (HMC) using a uniform prior for the variance of the Gaussian noise and the Gaussian prior over the DNN's weights.

-In this simple problem, HMC's predictions serve as the \textit{gold standard} for assessing the predictive variances of other methods.
-Note, however, that HMC does not scale to large problems.
-Fig.~\ref{fig:intro} shows that MAP and MFVI tend to underestimate the predictive variance, while LLA tends to overestimate it by interpolating between data clusters.
-On the other hand, FMGP and the GP produce predictive variances comparable to those of HMC, with the GP yielding slightly larger variances.
+Even though, HMC's predictions as usually understood as the \textit{gold standard} for assessing the predictive variances of other methods, in this setting it is unable of fitting the heteroscedastic noise.
+Furthermore, it does not scale to large problems.
+Figure~\ref{fig:intro} shows that MFVI gives predictive variances that are mainly constant in the missing data gap, while LLA tends to overestimate it by interpolating between data clusters.
+On the other hand, FMGP produces predictive variances comparable to those of HMC, while correctly modeling the noise nature.

-However, the GP's predictive mean does not align with the DNN output (given by the predictive mean of the MAP output) and suffers from a prior mean reversion problem, where the GP mean reverts to the prior mean between the second and third point clusters, which is expected to worsen the resulting predictive performance.
+The GP's predictive mean does not align with the DNN output and shifts the pre-trained solution, which is expected to worsen the resulting predictive performance.
 Moreover, the GP does not scale well to large problems.
-By contrast, FMGP not only produces predictive variances similar to those of HMC but also retains the predictive mean equal to the DNN's output, which is expected to result in improved prediction accuracy.
+By contrast, FMGP not only produces predictive similar to those of HMC but also retains the predictive mean equal to the DNN's output, which is expected to result in improved prediction accuracy.